-As previously mentioned, many APMs are capable of automating routine tasks like sending alerts or creating weekly dashboards.
-Web APM tools can also be integrated with other IT operations tools to quickly remedy application issues.
-If a Web APM tool, for example, has detected that a particular feature of the server is running low on resources, an automated script could trigger an event that allocates more resources.
-That said, prevention is better than cure, and tools like BlazeMeter are often used to simulate real traffic and measure performance metrics to ensure that the web application does what it is supposed to.
+As previously mentioned, many APMs are capable of automating routine tasks such as sending alerts or creating weekly dashboards.
+Web APM tools can also be integrated with other IT operations tools to remedy application issues quickly.
+If a Web APM tool, for example, has detected that a particular feature of the server is low on resources, an automated script could trigger an event that allocates more of them.
+In other words, prevention is better than cure, and tools like BlazeMeter are often used to simulate real traffic and measure performance metrics to ensure that the web application does what it is supposed to.

-The best Application Monitoring Tool for use depends on your project's requirements.
-Price, ease of use, technologies supported, and cloud compatibility, however, are all factors that play an essential role in choosing your APM.
+The best Application Monitoring Tool depends on your project's requirements.
+However, such factors as price, ease of use, supported technologies, and cloud compatibility play an essential role in choosing your APM.

 What are application monitoring tools?

 Application monitoring tools are utility software used to monitor and analyze data from an application's performance, code, and network connection.
 They are capable of creating complex dashboards, automating notifications, and integrating well with your application's tech stack.